 If you are willing to perform tasks on the machine you'll be rewarded with free Fantastic Delites crackers.

-Seems a fair trade, why the hell not.
+It seems a fair trade, why the hell not.

 39. Stray dog and cat feeder